Recover, recycle and reuse

 Cogeneration is the process of turning waste methane gas (biogas) into electricity and heat.
 Biogas is naturally created during wastewater treatment.
 Bacteria break down wastewater sludge in anaerobic (without oxygen or air) digesters.
 This helps power our water resource recovery facilities.

-We have cogeneration units at 9 water resource recovery facilities: Bondi, Cronulla, Glenfield, Liverpool, Malabar, North Head, St Marys, Warriewood and Wollongong.
+These water resource recovery facilities have cogeneration units: Bondi, Cronulla, Glenfield, Liverpool, Malabar, North Head, St Marys, Warriewood and Wollongong.

 Solar energy

-We've installed solar systems and solar hot water systems at 4 of our water resource recovery facilities: Brooklyn, Glenfield, Liverpool and Wollongong.
-We're continuing to invest in solar energy across our other facilities.
+We've installed solar systems and solar hot water systems at several of our water resource recovery facilities.
+These include Brooklyn, Glenfield, Liverpool and Wollongong.
+We also use solar energy at many other sites, including water and wastewater pumping stations.
+We'll continue to invest in solar energy across our facilities.

 Biomethane